 Skip to content

-According to the 2004-2005 NATSIHS, diabetes was more common for Indigenous people living in remote areas (9%) than for those living in non-remote areas (5%) .
-Diabetes affects Indigenous people at a younger age than non-Indigenous people - it affects high numbers of Indigenous people over the age of 25 years, which is earlier than for non-Indigenous people (Figure 3) .
-Overall, diabetes is more than three times more common among Indigenous people than among other Australians.
+According to the 2012-2013 AATSIHS, diabetes was more common for Indigenous people living in remote areas than for those living in non-remote areas .
+Diabetes affected Indigenous people at a younger age than non-Indigenous people – 5% of Indigenous people aged 25-34 years had diabetes, and up to 39% of those aged over 55 years had the disease (Figure 1) .
+Overall, diabetes was around three times more common among Indigenous people than among other Australians.

 Figure 1.
 Proportion (%) of people reporting diabetes/high sugar levels as a long-term health condition, by Indigenous status, and age-group, Australia, 2012-2013

 Diabetes was responsible for one-in-twelve deaths (201 deaths) of Indigenous people living in NSW, Qld, SA, WA and the NT in 2012 .
 Diabetes was the second leading cause of death for Indigenous people.
 The overall death rate was seven times higher for Indigenous people than for non-Indigenous people.